Medical Claims Processing: Office Ally's Complete Guide

 A claim can be denied if the patient didn’t get pre-authorization for a service (if applicable) or has insufficient coverage.
 If the claim gets denied, the patient can submit an appeal to get coverage for the costs.

 If the payor rejects the claim, it may have been incorrectly formatted or contain a medical coding error.
-Having a solution that will ensure claims are processed correctly the first time is crucial in minimizing rejection and help the process run smoothly.
+Having a solution that will ensure claims are processed correctly the first time is crucial in minimizing claim rejections and help the process run smoothly.
 Denied claims can be resubmitted for payment once all errors are corrected.

 Step 6: Patient Statement